mohammadbilalmansuri/cyberfiction-clone/readme.md

 # Cyber Fiction Clone

 A replica of the award-winning Cyber Fiction website home page, developed to practice and understand how animations are implemented in modern front-end development.
-This project features scroll-based canvas animations using GSAP and Locomotive Scroll, enhancing the ability to add animations to websites.
+This project features scroll-based canvas animations using GSAP and Lenis, enhancing the ability to add animations to websites.

 ## Technologies Used